-If you live in the Midwest or want to explore all its scenic byways with your kids, here are six Midwest road trip adventures and weekend getaways that go beyond the usual tourist spots like Branson, the Great Lakes, Mount Rushmore, or the Windy City.
+To explore the best scenic byways in the Midwest with your kids, start with these six Midwest road trip ideas and weekend getaways that go beyond the usual tourist spots like Branson, Chicago, and Mount Rushmore.

-About an hour southeast of Columbus, the rolling terrain and awe-inspiring hiking trails of Hocking Hills State Parks and Forests await family road-trippers.
-This is one of the best Midwest road trips if you’re looking for trickling waterfalls, Blackhand Sandstone bluffs, recess caves and so much eye candy that your kids might forget all about their screens—for a little while, at least.
-Hocking Hills is green and gorgeous in spring and summer, while fall bursts with burgundy and gold and winter is a frozen wonderland.
+About an hour southeast of Columbus, the rolling terrain and awe-inspiring hiking trails of Hocking Hills State Park and Hocking Hills State Forest await family road-trippers.
+This is one of the best Midwest road trips if you’re looking for trickling waterfalls, Black Hand Sandstone bluffs, recess caves, and so much eye candy that your kids might forget all about their screens—for a little while, at least.
+Hocking Hills is green and gorgeous over spring break and summer vacation, while the fall vacation period bursts with burgundy and gold and winter vacations are a frozen wonderland.

-A road trip to Hocking Hills is all about family time and outdoor adventures surrounded by natural beauty.
-There are ziplines, canoeing, horseback riding, and river tubing opportunities.
+A Midwest road trip to Hocking Hills is all about family time and outdoor adventures surrounded by natural beauty.
+There are options for zip lining, canoeing, horseback riding, and river tubing.
 At High Rock Adventures eco-tours, thrill-seekers can squeeze through tight rock formations and cross narrow bridges.
 My family’s favorite hike is to Old Man’s Cave, where you can cross a stone bridge, view Devil’s Bathtub tiered waterfall, pass gorges, and also learn about the hermit that made the cave his home in the early 1800s.

-Cabins, lodges, and unique accommodations are sprinkled throughout the area.
-The Hocking Hills Caboose Guest cottage is a great place to cap off a day of driving across the Midwest.
-And with room for 12 people, the incredible Lookout Lodge is great for big families.
-Parents will especially appreciate the bubbling hot tub.
+Cabins, lodges, and unique Hocking Hills accommodations are sprinkled throughout the area.
+The Hocking Hills Caboose guest cottage is a great place to cap off a day of driving across the Midwest.

 One of the most unusual activities you can enjoy on this Midwest road trip is trekking with goats.
 Curious goats wander alongside you on an hour-long amble through Hoof It Goat Treks’ wooded property.
 The cutest part is watching the goats forage amongst the trees and then trot to catch up with the group.